Varun-V87/Semiconductor-Packaging/README.md

 ### 4.A - Introduction to Package Testing and Electrical Functionality Checks

-ICs are tested at multiple points during the manufacturing process to ensure they meet performance, reliability, and functionality requirements.
-Testing takes place both at the foundry and at OSAT facilities.
+Integrated Circuits are tested at multiple points during the manufacturing process to ensure performance, reliability, and functionality requirements.

 | ![Testing_at_Different_Stages](Mod-4/Mod-4/Mod-4.1.png) |
 |:---|